EyeSeeTea/dhis2-newsletter/README.md

 * Add crontab entries (`crontab -e`) to send notifications and newsletters to subscribers.
 An example:

 ```
+*/5 * * * *   chronic /path/to/bin/dhis2-subscriptions --config-file=/path/to/your/config.json generate-events

-*/5 * * * *   chronic /path/to/bin/dhis2-subscriptions --config-file=/path/to/your/config.json send-notifications
+*/8 * * * *   chronic /path/to/bin/dhis2-subscriptions --config-file=/path/to/your/config.json send-notifications

 00  8 * * MON chronic /path/to/bin/dhis2-subscriptions --config-file=/path/to/your/config.json send-newsletters
 ```